jliang249/cse15l-lab-reports/lab-report-1-week1.md

 **Step 3: Trying Some Commands**
 - Now that we are in the remote computer, we can test out some commands to see the difference when running it on the remote vs. physical device
-- I run the command pwd on both the remote and physical device here is the two results.
+- I run the command pwd on both the remote and physical device here is the two results

     **remote device**: